 Hot showers and all the other amenities you might need will be provided at the overnight site.
-If you are camping, showers will be in Dixon Recreation Center.
+If you are camping, showers will be in the Athletic Center and there will be an additional shower truck on campus.
 If you are staying in a dorm, showers will be either private or down the hall depending on which room you reserve.
 Please remember to bring a towel and soap, as we do not provide towels or toiletries.

 Look for the Rider Services trailer in a visible location near the entrance into camp.
 Here you can ask questions, meet friends, leave a note on the message board, or locate missing items at lost and found.

 Cycle Oregon Retail

 The Cycle Oregon Retail trailer is where you can buy extra meal tickets or shop for additional Cycle Oregon merchandise.

 Medical services will be available on the course, at lunch and at the Linfield College overnight site.
 There is no charge for medical services on the course or at the site.
 If you require transport to or from a local medical facility, you will be financially responsible for transport and medical services there.